teamhanko/hanko/backend/docs/Config.md

     display_name: ""
     ## origin ##
     #
     # The origin for which WebAuthn credentials will be accepted by the server.
-Must include the scheme and can only be the effective domain,
+Must include the protocol and can only be the effective domain,
     # or a registrable domain suffix of the effective domain, as specified in the id.
+Except for localhost, the protocol must always be https for WebAuthn to work.
     #
     # Example:
     # - http://localhost